standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 The DPL takes the source code in `/src/` and builds two collections of components:

 1. `/core/` - Production CSS, JavaScript, fonts and images.
-2. `/docs/` - Documentation about using the patterns in the library and other information for developers who consume the core assets.
+2. `/docs/` - Documentation about using the patterns in the library and other information for developers who use the core assets.

 In the repository, we have the following additional documentation aimed at assisting those who contribute and develop the pattern library:

 * [SETUP.md](SETUP.md) – How to set up your development environment.
 * [FILES.md](FILES.md) – Overview of source folders and files.
 * [CONTRIBUTING.md](CONTRIBUTING.md) – General guidelines for contributing to
-   pattern library.
+   pattern library (this document).

 After getting set up, you can use the following Grunt tasks to carry out the following actions: